 The Top Markets for Multifamily Investing in 2023

-We all know that investor sentiment has been impacted by concerns over rising interest rates, tighter lending conditions and a looming recession (if we haven't already experienced one).
+We all know that investor sentiment has been impacted by concerns over rising interest rates, tighter lending conditions and a potential looming recession.

 According to the 2023 Investor Intentions Survey by CBRE, these factors and more have created expectations that more than half of investors will decrease purchasing activity in 2023 compared with 2022 levels.
 Amid lower pricing dynamics, 60% of respondents say they will either sell less than last year or not sell at all.